stfc/PSyclone/tutorial/practicals/LFRic/building_code/3_time_evolution/README.md

 no modifications are:

 * [`time_evolution_driver.f90`](time_evolution_driver.f90), an LFRic-like
-  main program that sets up the model run, runs the main timestep loop by calling subroutines from the `time_evolution_alg_mod.x90` algorithm and outputs results calling an I/O routine from the `write_diagnostics_mod.f90` module;
+  main program that sets up the model run, runs the main time-step loop by calling subroutines from the `time_evolution_alg_mod.x90` algorithm and outputs results calling an I/O routine from the `write_diagnostics_mod.f90` module;